Embassy of the United States, Berlin: Mission Germany

-The Consulate General of the United States in Frankfurt is the largest American consulate general in the world.
+The Consulate-General in Frankfurt is the largest American consular post in the world.
 It is the home of the overseas offices of the U.S. Department of State and numerous federal agencies whose officers travel from Frankfurt in carrying out their regional duties.

+As of March 2025, the second Trump administration planned to close the consulate in Hamburg (amongst other closures in Western Europe including consulates in Florence, Italy; Strasbourg, France; and Ponta Delgada, Portugal).

 Amerika Haus Berlin

 From 1946 until 2006, the Amerika Haus Berlin, located near the Zoo station and the Kurfürstendamm, provided an opportunity for German citizens to learn about American culture and politics and engage in discussion about the Transatlantic relationship.
-For many years a somewhat autonomous operation of the former U.S. Information Agency (USIA), it was later brought under the umbrella of the head of U.S. Mission Berlin, and lost its independence, when in the late 1990s USIA was absorbed into the State Department.
+For many years a somewhat autonomous operation of the former U.S. Information Agency (USIA), it was later brought under the umbrella of the head of U.S. Mission Berlin.
+It lost its independence in the late 1990s when USIA was absorbed into the State Department.
 In 2006, the Amerika Haus was closed and the building returned to the city of Berlin.